Skip to main content

 and Mechelen

 Both in Antwerp and in Mechelen, Thomas More has a residence.
 The residences of Thomas More aim to be an example of assisted living.
 In other words: a place where students with and without impairments can live and study together.
 At our residences in Mechelen and Antwerp, you can rent ‘housing with social commitment'.
 This means that you want to make a difference to your fellow residents and the local community during your time in college.
+Even if you do not want to include a social commitment, you are eligible for a room.
+However, rooms will be allocated according to certain priorities and deadlines.

 Renting in Belgium 'must know'